mullvad/mullvadvpn-app-binaries/README.md

 checksum, and makes sure that wintun.dll is correctly signed.

-## Updating WireGuardNT
+## WireGuardNT

 Only applicable to Windows.

 WireGuardNT is found in `.\x86_64-pc-windows-msvc\wireguard-nt`.
-The driver can be downloaded and verified by running the script `.\wireguard\download-wireguard-nt.bat`.
+A [fork](https://github.com/mullvad/wireguard-nt) is used that fixes multihop tunnels.
+To update it, pull the new tag from https://git.zx2c4.com/wireguard-nt.
+Manually verify that the changes are sensible, rebase the `mullvad-patches-build` branch on top of it, and follow the instructions in `MULLVAD_BUILD.md`.

+Copy the resulting files `.\dist\win10\wireguard.dll` and `.\dist\wireguard.pdb` from that repo to `.\x86_64-pc-windows-msvc\wireguard-nt` in this repo.

 ## Split tunnel driver